Tresor11/toy_app/README.md

-# This is A Toy app
+# This is A Toy app.